stacklane/docs/🗄/Article/models/images.md

 Unsafe content detection will consider images which appear to be adult, racy, or violent.

 Stacklane automatically applies safety detection to uploaded images.
-This occurs during the processing phase &mdash;
-an image where `processed==true` has already had safety detection applied.
+This occurs during the processing phase -- an image where `processed==true` has already had safety detection applied.

 If an image appears to be unsafe, then the image will be blurred, and the `unsafe` property will return true.